StackTips

 How to Enable GZIP Compression in Spring Boot?

-By default, the gzip compression is disabled in Spring Boot application.
-However, we can enable compression using the few property changes.
+By default, the gzip compression is disabled in the Spring Boot application.
+However, we can enable compression using a few property changes.

-Add the following configuration to spring boot application.properties file.
+Add the following configuration to your Spring Boot application.properties file to enable gzip response compression.

 # Enable response compression